Analysis of non-diffusive avalanche transport of energetic particles: Phase-space transport

 The same methodology can be applied to the benchmark case, and the results are shown in \figref{fig_12_}.
 The dynamics until $\tau \sim 550$ includes linear mode saturation and it shows how the tracers follow attractive barriers during their evolution.
-LCSs overlap already at $\tau = 550$.
-Consequently, fast mixing phenomena take place and the distribution function exhibits a unique plateau.
-Modes are almost simultaneously excited and particles interact with the whole spectrum (auto-correlation time) during a time-scale comparable to the single mode trapping time.
+LCSs overlap already at $\tau = 550$: as it can argued from the figure, the peaked profiles of FTLE form structures that cover the whole resonant region.
+Consequently, fast mixing phenomena take place and particles start to experience the drive of different modes.
+The distribution function will exhibit, in turn, a unique plateau.
+In this sense, modes result almost simultaneously excited and particles interact with the whole spectrum during a time-scale comparable to the single mode trapping time.
+This corresponds to the basic underlying features of a diffusive regime of transport.

-Concluding, this study highlighted discrepancies from purely diffusive transport for the analyzed ITER scenario, and further diagnostics will be introduced in the following section in order to characterize such transport peculiarities.
+The obtained results for the analyzed ITER scenario will be further elaborated in the next section, with a more in-depth discussion of the excitation of the sub-dominant part of the spectrum, also including a comparison between statistical and kinetic frameworks.